gastii11/holbertonschool-hbnb/README.md

     Place <-- Amenity : Association
     User --> Review : Association
 ```
+# Detailed Class Diagram for Business Logic Layer
+## Introduction

+This document describes the class model designed for the application.
+The goal is to model the system’s main entities, their attributes, operations, and the relationships between them, ensuring a clear structure for future implementation.

+The system is based on an HBnB-style model, where users can register places, manage amenities, and write reviews.

+## General Description

+The diagram consists of five main classes:

+BaseModel: A base class that provides common attributes for identity and time tracking.

+User: Represents the system’s users.

+Place: Defines available places.

+Amenity: Describes additional services or features for places.

+Review: Stores comments and ratings about places.

+All classes inherit from BaseModel, ensuring consistency in identification and date handling.

+## Class Documentation
+### Class BaseModel

+Type: Superclass

+Purpose: Provides basic attributes common to all system entities.

+Attributes:

+uuid: Universal unique identifier.

+creation_date: Creation date.

+last_update: Last modification date.

+### Class User

+Type: Model

+Purpose: Represents the users registered in the system.

+Attributes:

+first_name: User’s first name.

+last_name: User’s last name.

+email: User’s email address.

+password: Encrypted password.

+is_admin: Indicates whether the user has admin privileges.

+Methods:

+register(): Creates a new user.

+update(): Updates user information.

+delete(): Deletes a user.

+### Class Place

+Type: Model

+Purpose: Represents a place available for hosting or rental.

+Attributes:

+owner: The user who owns the place.

+title: Place title or name.

+description: Place description.

+price: Price per stay.

+latitude: Latitude coordinate.

+longitude: Longitude coordinate.

+amenities: List of amenities associated with the place.

+Methods:

+create(): Creates a new place.

+update(): Updates place information.

+delete(): Deletes a place.

+list(): Returns the available places.

+### Class Amenity

+Type: Model

+Purpose: Defines additional services that a place may offer (e.g., Wi-Fi, pool, parking).

+Attributes:

+name: Amenity name.

+description: Short description.

+Methods:

+create(): Creates an amenity.

+update(): Updates amenity information.

+delete(): Deletes an amenity.

+list(): Lists all available amenities.

+### Class Review

+Type: Model

+Purpose: Stores reviews written by users about places.

+Attributes:

+comment: Review text.

+rating: Numeric rating.

+Methods:

+create(): Creates a review.

+update(): Updates a review.

+delete(): Deletes a review.

+list(): Lists existing reviews

+## Relationships Between Classes

+Inheritance (--|>):
+All classes (User, Place, Amenity, Review) inherit from BaseModel, sharing identity and time-related attributes.

+Composition (o--):

+Place composes User: each place belongs to one owner.

+Place composes Amenity: a place can include multiple amenities.

+Place composes Review: a place can contain multiple reviews.

+Association (-->):

+User → Review: A user can create multiple reviews.

 # Sequence Diagrams for API Calls

 # User Registration sequence